Safety 📅 2026-03-21 ⏱ 7 min read

 Teeth

 Count the teeth.
-AI frequently generates too many teeth, teeth of inconsistent sizes, or teeth that blend together.
+AI generates too many teeth, teeth of inconsistent sizes, or teeth that blend together.
 It's gotten better but is still a weak point.

 Technical Detection Methods